No booking fees on the app

 How much does it cost for a train from Bradford Interchange to London Kings Cross?

-What is the best way to travel from Bradford Interchange to London Kings Cross by train?
+How do I find the best train route from Bradford Interchange to London Kings Cross?

 What is the fastest train from Bradford Interchange to London Kings Cross?